TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

     });
 ```

-Then import the file into `index.html` `head` section so they can be used by the application.
+Then import each service file into the `head` section of `index.html` so they can be used by the application.

 ```html
 ...